VedantDomadiya/ECommerce-app-LAMP/README.md

 This is a sample e-commerce application built for learning purposes.

+It uses LAMP Stack and is cofigured all in one CentOS Server

 Here's how to deploy it on CentOS systems:

 ## Deploy Pre-Requisites